Programvareverkstedet/cardmaker/README.md

 When the server is running, you should be able to access it at [localhost:8000](http://localhost:8000)

-## Lisence
+## License

-This is release under BSD 3-clause license, see the file LICENSE for more information
+This is released under BSD 3-clause license, see the file LICENSE for more information